-MSc Psychological Research Methods with Advanced Statistics
+MSc Psychological Research Methods and Advanced Statistics

 One year, full time programme code: PSYT35